yongkangc/rustygram/README.md

 ## Highlights

-Easily integrate rustygram into your app to quickly send messages to Telegram bots, groups, and channels if you have the chat ID.
-Get up and running fast by focusing just on your app's specific messaging needs rather than Telegram API intricacies.
+- Easily integrate rustygram into your app to quickly send messages to Telegram bots, groups, and channels if you have the chat ID.

+- Send asynchronous notifications in a reliable way.

 ## API overview

 - `create_instance` - create a bot instance consistsing of Telegram's bot token, and target chat_id
-- `send_message` - call Telegram bot's API sendMessage to send message synchronously
-- `send_message_async` - call Telegram bot's API sendMessage to send message asynchronously
+- `send_message` - call Telegram bot's API sendMessage to send message asynchronously

 ## Examples